-The scale and speed of British asset sales have rattled global markets and heightened concern about the outbreak, as chaos in a major advanced economy exacerbated already simmering concern over sharp interest rate hikes in the United States and other countries.
+The scale and speed of British asset sales have rattled global markets and heightened concern regarding the outbreak, as chaos in a major advanced economy exacerbated already simmering concern over sharp interest rate hikes in the United States and other countries.

 After the UK’s mini-budget was announced on Friday, which included 45 billion pounds ($48 billion) of unfunded tax cuts, sterling fell to record lows with a sharp fall in British bond prices.
 Signs of turmoil emerged on Wednesday before the Bank of England (BoE) intervened to calm the markets.